 Similar to Adjusted EBITDA, management believes that Adjusted Net Income and Adjusted Diluted Earnings Per Share are strong indicators of our overall operating performance and are useful to our management and investors as measures of comparative operating performance from period to period.
-We define Adjusted Net Income for a particular period as net income before taxes adjusted for debt-related costs, acquisition-related depreciation and amortization, share-based compensation, transaction and acquisition related charges, integration and restructuring charges, and other non-cash charges, to which we then apply the related effective tax rate.
+We define Adjusted Net Income for a particular period as net (loss) income before taxes adjusted for debt-related costs, acquisition-related depreciation and amortization, share-based compensation, transaction and acquisition related charges, integration and restructuring charges, and other non-cash charges, to which we then apply the related effective tax rate.
 We define Adjusted Diluted Earnings Per Share as Adjusted Net Income divided by adjusted weighted average number of shares outstanding-diluted.

-Adjusted Net Income was \$40.0 million for the three months ended September 30, 2023, consistent with the three months ended September 30, 2022.
+Adjusted Net Income was \$40.0 million \$24.8 million for the three months ended September 30, 2023 March 31, 2024, consistent with compared to \$28.4 million for the three months ended September 30, 2022 March 31, 2023.
+Adjusted Net Income for the three months ended March 31, 2024 decreased by \$3.6 million, or 12.6% compared to the three months ended March 31, 2023.

-Adjusted Diluted Earnings Per Share was \$0.28 for the three months ended September 30, 2023 increased by \$0.02, or 7.7% compared to the three months ended September 30, 2022.
+Adjusted Diluted Earnings Per Share was \$0.28 \$0.17 for the three months ended September 30, 2023 increased March 31, 2024, compared to \$0.19 for the three months ended March 31, 2023.
+Adjusted Diluted Earnings Per Share for the three months ended March 31, 2024 decreased by \$0.02, or 7.7% 10.5% compared to the three months ended September 30, 2022.